FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 **LO1:** Student plans and executes a project in their track at level 2 of the HBO-i framework regarding autonomy and complexity, in an agile way

 **In my own words:** I want to build a duck shaped robot while focusing on two main activities: Design in Hardware Interfacing and Realisation in Software.
 Level 2 of the HBO cube would include integrating a hardware interface and including security and system performance to also ensure real time aspects.
+// learning goal -> ambition -> plan!!
+// miss my abition what I want to learn
+// there is a uml cys ml for embedded systems
+//other development methods
+// maybe I wanna focus on the testing of embedded systems
+// maybe control algortihms
+// maybe ill dive into vision
+//object detection
+// real time distance detection

 **Plan:**
+// I can link youtube videos I used for help for certain prj parts
+// also OSCO and INES

 Week1:  Week1 was basically just brainstorming for a project idea.
 - [Image of all initial project ideas](/doc/InitialProjectIdeas.md)